 As you can see above, the mechanical and Di2 versions are different.
 I prefer the mechanical shape, it feels more natural in your hand.
 The difference over regular Shimano road shifters is remarkable; this is really a major step forward.
 And there is no reason to restrict this to gravel, you can put them on your dedicated road bike too if you like them.

-Rear derailleurs/Cassettes: Finally there are wide range options, sort of.
-There is a rear derailleur (the RX-812) that now goes up to 42T for the biggest cog.
-It’s meant for 1x setups and provides you with the range you need. you can run Shimano 11-42 cassettes, or 11-40 for those who want a bit tighter range .
-You can even run a SRAM 10-42 cassette, although of course that is not endorsed by Shimano.
-So it’s also not endorsed by me, but it totally works, wink wink).
+1x gearing: TheRX-812 rear derailleur (RX-817 for Di2) is specifically for 1x and can handle up to 42T for the biggest cog.
+You can run Shimano 11-42 cassettes, or 11-40 for those who want a bit tighter range .
+You can even run a SRAM 10-42 cassette.
+That is not endorsed by Shimano but it works flawlessly in our lab and outside.

-On most gravel bikes with dropped chain stays (which means pretty much every gravel bike, since they all copied the OPEN UP and 3T Exploro that pioneered it), a 30T inner ring puts the chain very close to the chainstay.
-So you need to be very careful in the setup to make sure that the chain length and chain tension keep the chain away from the chainstay.
+But it may come at a cost.
+On gravel bikes with dropped chainstays (which means pretty much every gravel bike, since they all copied the OPEN UP and 3T Exploro that pioneered it), a 30T inner ring puts the chain very close to the chainstay.
+So you need to be very careful in the setup to make sure that the chain length and chain tension keep the chain from swinging into it.

 Another way around that is to ignore the 11-34T max cassette size Shimano recommends and install an 11-36, but whether that works or not depends on many factors in your setup, from chainstay length to chain length to alignment to chainring sizes.
 That said, Shimano (and also SRAM are very cautious in their recommendations, so the 11-36 cassette will work on most bikes without a problem.
 I just can’t guarantee it.
 But you can always try with the cheapest 11-36T cassette you can find.